We have a rich history of collaborating with our friends and neighbors, here in Omaha and beyond.

 The Annual Colloquium on Language Teaching seeks to create a community of language teachers & learners, promote interdisciplinary collaboration, and encourage research in the field of Language Education.

-The MA in Language Teaching program is hosting an essay-writing contest.
-We invite juniors and seniors currently enrolled in a heritage/second language class to participate.
+The MA in Language Teaching program hosts an essay-writing contest open to high school juniors and seniors currently enrolled in a heritage/second language class.

 The purpose of this event is to provide students a space to express how language matters in society today.
 We ask students to consider the ways in which language not only reflects our everyday reality, but also creates bridges and connections toward a better future.